open5e/open5e/source/monsters/tome-of-beasts/B/bouda.rst

-**Mephitic Claw.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 11 (2d6 + 4) slashing damage, and the target must make a successful DC 15 Constitution saving throw or become poisoned for 1 round by the visible cloud of vermin swarming around the bouda’s forearms.
+**Mephitic Claw.** *Melee Weapon Attack:* +7 to hit, reach 5 ft., one target. *Hit:* 11 (2d6 + 4) slashing damage, and the target must make a successful DC 15 Constitution saving throw or become :ref:`srd:poisoned` for 1 round by the visible cloud of vermin swarming around the bouda’s forearms.

 **Ravenous Gorge.** The bouda consumes the organs of a corpse